Boomer reinvention – it’s in our generational DNA

 As most everyone in car-world has heard, Jeremy Clarkson, 55, lead host of the BBC’s long-running TV show “Top Gear”, was sacked recently.
 It seems he was, well, a Boomer behaving badly in what Auntie discreetly referred to as a fracas.

-Thought leaders are discovering that, far from slinking off into obscure retirement, Boomers have been creating new businesses like never before.
+For starters, thought leaders are discovering that, far from slinking off into obscure retirement, Boomers have been creating new businesses like never before.

 Underscoring this new interest in Boomer adaptability is a 2014 study by The Kauffman Foundation.
 The research found while the Boomer share of America’s entrepreneurial activity grew dramatically 2003-2013, that of Millennials and Gen X actually declined.